pedrosgmagalhaes/drex_smartcontracts/README.md

 ```

 Replace <network-name> with the desired network (e.g., mainnet, ropsten, rinkeby, etc.).

+## Testnet access
+We've set up a Hyperledger Besu node to mimic the target DREX setup and deployed the smart contracts into it.
+To request access, please fill in [the application form](https://forms.gle/UvsY9z4EC31aiQfG6).

+Once we review and accept your application, you'll receive the address for the AddressDiscovery contract and a custom URL to use as `BESU_PRIVATE_URL` and `ADDRESS_DISCOVERY_ADDR` parameters in `.env`

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.